os-chip-design/chip-design-intro/03_verilog.md

  * And a few lines to connect stuff
  * For serious work: use Chisel

+## Verilog vs SystemVerilog

+ * Verilog is the old standard
+ * SystemVerilog is an extension
+   - Adding a lot of features
+     - 200+ keywords
+   - Mainly for verification (with UVM)
+     - E.g., object oriented programming
+ * But open-source tools do not fully support SV
+ * We stick to plain Verilog

 ---
 ## Links to Further Material